awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/ec2-auto-scaling-cloudwatch-monitoring.md

 One purpose for monitoring metrics is to verify that your application is performing as expected\.
 In Amazon CloudWatch, you can create an alarm that sends a notification when the value of a certain metric is beyond what you consider an acceptable threshold\.

 Start by identifying the metric to monitor\.
 For example, you can configure an alarm to watch over the average CPU utilization of the EC2 instances in your Auto Scaling group\.
 The action can be a notification that is sent to you when the average CPU utilization of the group's instances breaches the threshold that you specified for the consecutive periods you specified\.
-For example, if the metric stays at or above 70 percent for 4 consecutive periods of 1 minute each\.
+For example, the metric stays at or above 70 percent for 4 consecutive periods of 1 minute each\.

 For more information, see [Using Amazon CloudWatch alarms](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/AlarmThatSendsEmail.html) in the *Amazon CloudWatch User Guide*\.